vincentjosiah/IncidentManagement/README.md

 ## Team Roles
 This is a solo project, so I will be accomplishing all of the tasks listed in the spreadsheet.

+## Permission
+Please do not use data sets for future classes.
+Some is sensetive